BoomDAO/ICP.NET/src/Agent/API.md

 Extension methods for the IIdentity interface

-<a name='M-EdjCase-ICP-Agent-Identities-IIdentityExtensions-SignContentAsync-EdjCase-ICP-Agent-Identities-IIdentity,System-Collections-Generic-Dictionary{System-String,EdjCase-ICP-Candid-Models-IHashable}-'></a>
+<a name='M-EdjCase-ICP-Agent-Identities-IIdentityExtensions-SignContent-EdjCase-ICP-Agent-Identities-IIdentity,System-Collections-Generic-Dictionary{System-String,EdjCase-ICP-Candid-Models-IHashable}-'></a>
-### SignContentAsync(identity,content) `method`
+### SignContent(identity,content) `method`

 ##### Summary